airdcpp-web/airdcpp-extensions/README.md

 All extension resources should be put inside a single directory (generally `package`) with `package.json` directly under it.
 For installation, the extension should be packed into a .tgz (.tar.gz) file.

 Note that the name of the root package directory can be freely chosen.
-This enables direct installation of tagged releases from GitHub, assuming that the repository contains all files that are required for running the extension.
+This enables direct installation of tagged releases from GitHub, assuming that the repository contains all the files that are required for running the extension.

 ### package.json